Can Planets be Strong in Dusthana Houses?

 As I have learned from my Vedic guru Hart de Fouw: a planet's weakness does not affect its strength.
 A planet that is strong in one way and weak in another will manifest both strength and weakness in different ways in the person's life.

-I call this the AND principle; a planet can have both good and bad (or strong and weak) attributes and placement, and both the positive and the negative themes will find expression.
+I call this the AND principle; a planet can have both good and bad (or both strong and weak) attributes and placement, and both the positive and the negative themes will find expression.

 For example, my Moon in the 4th House is both weak (debilitated in Scorpio) and strong (Bright and Dig Bala).
 My mother, as symbolized by the Moon, was both very anxious (weak) and incredibly devoted and loving (strong).